 A Flemish nobleman who navigated the treacherous politics of the Habsburg court, becoming a trusted military commander and diplomatic fixer for the Spanish crown.

-Born into the powerful Arenberg family, Charles de Ligne’s life was defined by service to the Spanish Habsburgs during the turbulent Dutch Revolt.
-More than just a title-holder, he was a man of action, leading troops in the field against rebel forces and fortifying key towns.
-His value lay in his dual role as a warrior and a negotiator, trusted enough to undertake sensitive diplomatic missions.
-He rose to become a Knight of the Golden Fleece, the prestigious chivalric order, cementing his status as a pillar of the Habsburg establishment in the Low Countries.
+Charles de Ligne, 2nd Prince of Arenberg, led troops in the field against rebel forces during the Dutch Revolt and fortified key towns for the Spanish Habsburgs.
+Born into the powerful Arenberg family, he served as a warrior and a negotiator, undertaking sensitive diplomatic missions.
+He rose to become a Knight of the Golden Fleece, the prestigious chivalric order.
 His career exemplifies the loyal, multi-skilled aristocrat who helped prop up imperial authority in a fracturing region.

 The biggest hits of 1550